Mesabrook-Development-Team/Milky/README.md

 ## Planned Features 👀
 * An automated milking machine block that'll extract milk from any Cow that's standing on top of it.
-* The ability to milk other animals (Sheep and potentially Llamas).
+* ~~The ability to milk other animals (Sheep and potentially Llamas).~~ Implemented.
+* Ways of making the flavored milks without Immersive Engineering and Pam's Harvestcraft.

 <hr>
 <img src="https://i.ibb.co/Bw3xYZj/new-logo.png" width=30> Developed by the Mesabrook Development Team.